 PERCUSSION | Level 1 – BASIC

 Handheld frame drums were popularly used in the music of the Middle Ages.
-There were three different types: a round frame drum without jingles, a round frame drum with jingles inserted in its shell, and a frame drum of square shape.
-Professional and amateur musicians utilized them to accompany vocal and instrumental dance and processional music.
-Fortunately, medieval sources provide us with crucial information about their practical use, playing technique, and performance practice.
+Medieval sources record three different types: a round frame drum without jingles, a round frame drum with jingles inserted in its shell, and a frame drum of square shape.
+Professional and non-professional musicians utilized them to accompany vocal and instrumental dance and processional music.
+Fortunately, medieval sources provide us with crucial information about their practical use, playing technique, and performance practice which, when combined with other medieval theories of rhythm, can guide us towards a historically-informed way of playing and using the instruments.

 In this course students will study: